JustinBrow/Scripts/QuickBooks Backup/README.md

 It does not appear to require being unique.
 I have used the same "id" for different files without issue.
 It is not required to schedule the backup within the QuickBooks application.
 Just open `qbbackup.sys` in a text editor.

-The schedule id you pass to AutoBackupEXE must exist inside the `qbbackup.sys` xml file.
+The schedule id you pass to `AutoBackupEXE.exe` must exist inside the `qbbackup.sys` xml file.
 Example:
 `C:\Program Files\Intuit\QuickBooks Enterprise Solutions 24.0\AutoBackupEXE.exe /FQ:\QuickBooks.qbw /S /I1619578348`
 ```
 <scheduled id="1619578348">